-The Licensee shall manage all Waste Rock brought to the surface from underground in accordance with the Hope Bay Project Waste Rock, Ore and Mine Backfill Management Plan or as otherwise approved by the Board and shall be:
+The Licensee shall manage all Waste Rock brought to the surface from underground in accordance with the Waste Rock, Ore and Mine Backfill Management Plan or as otherwise approved by the Board and shall be:

 Stored on the Temporary Waste Rock Pad;

-Stored at other locations as identified in the approved Waste Rock and Ore Management Plan, and
+Stored at other locations as identified in the approved Waste Rock, Ore and Mine Backfill Management Plan, and

 Managed as otherwise approved by the Board in writing.

-The Licensee shall operate and maintain all Waste management facilities to the satisfaction of the Inspector.
+The Licensee shall operate and maintain all Waste Management Facilities to the satisfaction of the Inspector.

-All Water from the Contact Water Ponds and Cyanide Storage Sumps shall be directed to the Tailings Impoundment Area, unless otherwise authorized by the Board in writing.
+All Water from the Contact Water Ponds and cyanide storage sumps shall be directed to the Tailings Impoundment Area, unless otherwise authorized by the Board in writing.

 The Licensee shall operate and maintain the Sumps associated with the site, in accordance with the following: